 Read on for 19 ideas to keep in mind for pulling off a stunning outdoor wedding.

-For a ceremony with a scenic backdrop, Neillie Butler, owner and executive planner of Mariée Ami, wants to caution couples not to block the views of their site when deciding on the style of their altar.
+For a ceremony with a scenic backdrop, Neillie Butler, owner and executive planner of Mariée Ami, cautions couples not to block the views of their site when deciding on the style of their altar.
 “Keep the altar simple so nature and the couple can be the focus,” says Butler.

 By strategizing the arrangement of decor used for this California affair, Laurie Arons, founder of Laurie Arons Special Events, guaranteed each guest a glimpse of the scenic location.
-“Our bride fell in love with the view at this hilltop private estate in Napa Valley,” says Arons, “so we placed the escort display to ensure all guests would walk to the edge of the property to take in the view.”
-The use of an open brassy frame allowed for the valley to peak through, both in photos and in person.
+“Our bride fell in love with the view at this hilltop private estate in Napa Valley,” says Arons “So, we placed the escort display to ensure all guests would walk to the edge of the property to take in the view.”
+The use of an open brassy frame allowed for the valley to peek through, both in photos and in person.

 Celebrate your scenery and the natural landscape with a tablescape that uses tie-ins to your location.
-For this wedding held on a ranch in Telluride, Lynn Easton, founder and creative director of Easton Events, included softness inspired by the color palette of the environment to create a tablescape worthy of an outdoor celebration.
-“Tan linens were layered with cream silk runners, and tonal place settings, for an effect that felt as though you were sitting in the middle of the field,” she says.
+For this wedding held on a ranch in Telluride, Colorado, Lynn Easton, founder and creative director of Easton Events, incorporated softness inspired by the color palette of the environment to create a tablescape worthy of an outdoor celebration.
+“Tan linens were layered with cream silk runners and tonal place settings for an effect that felt as though you were sitting in the middle of the field,” she says.

 To avoid a loud or overbearing design aesthetic—which can ultimately take away from the beauty of the natural view—Lauren Emerson, owner of Lauren Emerson Events & Design, suggests keeping your overall style complementary to your environment.
 “Using colors and textures that you would find in your surroundings will only enhance the experience for you and your guests,” she says.